Alliance

 EULiST Alliance

-EULiST Alliance is a consortium consisting of nine, 9, universities with complementing strengths in technical subjects, humanities and social sciences.
+EULiST Alliance is a consortium consisting of ten, 10, universities with complementing strengths in technical subjects, humanities and social sciences.
 Through joint and integrated approaches in social sciences, natural sciences and engineering, it aims to develop new sustainable solutions to major social challenges that we face today and in the future.

 The EULiST Members are:

-The entire Alliance comprises of more than 192,000 students and 19,000 academic and administrative staff.
+The entire Alliance comprises of more than 200,000 students and 20,000 academic and administrative staff in 10 countries.
 EULiST Members have actively engaged in facilitating mobility between the universities in the past, in long-standing bilateral relationships as well as through a multilateral Erasmus+ Agreement, in place since 2021.

 What is the European Universities Initiative (EUI)?